LaunchCodeEducation/java-web-development/src/chapters/classes-part2/instance-and-static-methods.rst

       while the ``makeNoise()`` method cannot.
    #.
 Each ``Pet`` object carries a copy of the ``increaseAge()`` method but
       NOT a copy of the ``makeNoise()`` method.

+..
+The correct answer is "b".

+.. admonition:: Question

+   Explain why it IS possible for an instance method to access a static field.

+..
+There is no problem with this because static variables belong to a class and can be called from anywhere (depending on the access modifier).
+Thus, any instance method can access them from outside of the class where they are defined.